wp-plugins/wp-emmet/readme.txt

 == Description ==

-Would you like to use the [Emmet](http://emmet.io/) in admin page?
+Do you want to use the [Emmet](http://emmet.io/) in admin page?
 This plugin will support it!

 [Fork me on GitHub](https://github.com/rewish/wp-emmet) :)